 A credit card’s APR, or annual percentage rate, quantifies the cost of taking out credit.
 In other words, if you carry a balance beyond your credit card’s grace period, your APR will determine the amount of interest the card issuer can charge on that balance.
 Currently, the average credit card APR is around 16 percent.

-There are many different types of credit card APRs.
 Understanding how credit card interest works will help you choose the credit card that is likely to offer the best APR package.
-Here are the most common credit card APRs:

 What is a good credit card APR?

-So what is a good credit card APR?
-The answer might depend on your credit score.
-People with below-average credit scores will often be offered higher interest rates than people with good or excellent credit.
+A good purchase APR for you really depends on your credit score.
+People with below-average credit scores will likely be offered higher interest rates than people with good or excellent credit.
 This means that a good credit card interest rate for a person with fair credit is different from a good interest rate for a person with excellent credit.

 How to qualify for a good credit card APR

 The best way to get a good APR is to practice good credit habits.
-The better your credit score, the better interest rates you’ll be offered.
 Here are some actions you can take right now to improve your score:

 - Make all of your credit card payments on time, every time.
 Payment history makes up 35 percent of your credit score, so make sure you’re maintaining a good one.